Do you lead a productive life?

 If you can read an email message, reply to it, and delete it; why can’t you carry that model and mentality to other objects in your life?

 My bookshelf contains about 30 books.
 The majority I haven’t read or opened in the past year.
-I wrote six years ago about giving up books and recognizing it is an illusion to be sentimental to their accumulation.
+I once wrote about giving up books and recognizing it is an illusion to be sentimental to their accumulation.

 I don’t know why I still own them and I’m slowly getting rid of them.
 It is healthy to get rid of clutter in your life.